Top 10 Facts About "Der Schuh des Manitu"

 He co-wrote it together with co-actor Rick Kavanian and screenwriters Alfons Biedermann and Murmel Clausen.

-Karl May is one of the most popular writers of German fiction, and used synonymously with westerns and adventure literature.
-His 19th century novels centering around the Native American Winnetou and his white blood brother Old Shatterhand have a huge, massive cult following and their many 1960s movie adaptations (which were European co-productions) are common knowledge to every German and still get aired very frequently.
-They are responsible for the very positive image Germans have of Native Americans, seeing them as heroic, brave and loyal ("Indianer" is not a negative term as "Red Indian" is in English, it's simply the German word, and not usually used in a discriminating context).
-While American westerns had them as antagonists, they are the heroes in Germany.
+Karl May is one of the most popular writers of German fiction and is synonymous with Westerns and adventure literature.
+His 19th-century novels, centered around the Native American Winnetou and his white blood brother Old Shatterhand, have a massive cult following.
+Their many 1960s movie adaptations (which were European co-productions) are well-known to every German and are still frequently aired.
+They are responsible for the very positive image Germans have of Native Americans, seeing them as heroic, brave, and loyal. ("Indianer" is not a negative term in German as "Red Indian" is in English.
+It is simply the German word and is not usually used in a discriminatory context).
+While American Westerns often portrayed Native Americans as antagonists, they are the heroes in Germany.

 That's... quite a bit more.